 Having a baby changes everyone.
 One of the biggest adjustments for me was putting away my passport.
 I went from visiting three continents in my first six months of pregnancy to managing nothing more exotic than Cabo San Lucas during the first four years of my son’s life—and all-inclusives certainly weren’t going to scratch my travel itch.
-That’s when I called Andrea Ross, our Trusted Travel Expert for Southeast Asia.
-She’d raised her kids in Cambodia and traveled with them all over the region.
+That’s when I called Andrea Ross and April Cole, two of Wendy’s Trusted Travel Experts for Southeast Asia.
+Andrea had raised her kids in Cambodia and traveled with them all over the region.
 I asked her: Could I have the sort of enriching trip that I longed for—but one that my four-year-old son would also enjoy, not just suffer through?
 Not only did she assure me that it was possible, Andrea told me she’d plan it, crafting a two-week itinerary that got us to Angkor Wat and Siem Reap, in Cambodia, plus Hanoi, Halong Bay, Hoi An, and Saigon in Vietnam.

 Let me be honest: The trip wasn’t all smiles and cooperation, like the Facebook feeds of those friends you envy (appearances can often be deceiving).
 We probably averaged two tantrums a day, which is definitely higher than the at-home norm for our reasonably mellow kid.
 But am I happy we went?
 Absolutely.
 Would I do it again?
 Of course—now that I’ve had a few months to recuperate.
 Here’s my advice for those wanting to travel adventurously with small kids in tow:

 A Vietnamese family played their collection of traditional instruments for us in Saigon.
 Photo: Khoa Nguyen